Support

 - Your source folder is never changed.
 Review the run under History, and use Revert if needed.

-Deduplicate photos
+Deduplicate photos and videos

 Frequently asked questions